 There’s three reverb effects to get to grips with such as Spring, Hall and Flerb and they can be quickly accessed via the toggle switch.
 Adjust the amount of reverb you want via the single knob and choose from subtle surf style reverb or go all out with epic, reverb drenched sounds.

 Check out our review below.

-The Marshall RF-1 Reflector Digital Reverb pedal is one of the best reverb pedals available today, providing players with 6 luscious reverb sounds that range from mind-bending reverse reverb textures to studio plate reverb sounds, as well as classic spring reverbs and everything in between.
+The BOSS RV-500 Reverb Processor is one of the best reverb pedals available today, providing players with 12 modes and 21 different reverb sounds that range from mind-bending reverse reverb textures to studio plate reverb sounds, as well as classic spring reverbs and everything in between.

-The RF-1 makes our best reverb pedals list thanks to the fact it sounds great (of course) is particularly hard wearing and is extremely easy to use.
-Simply select your reverb effect, adjust the damping and tell the pedal how loud you want the effect to appear in the mix and you’re good to go.
+The BOSS RV-500 makes our best reverb pedals list thanks to the fact it sounds great (of course) is particularly hard wearing and is extremely easy to use despite looking complicated.

 The Boss RV-6 reverb pedal is yet another in a long line of superb quality stomp boxes from the brand.
 Within this great pedal, you have 8 extremely versatile reverb effects ready to be sculpted to your ideal sound including Delay (reverb with delay), Shimmer, Dynamic, Room, Hall, Plate, Spring and Modulate.
 It’s quick and easy to use and built like an absolute tank, so it’s ready to stand up to years of touring.

 A huge benefit here is the fact it can be used within a mono and stereo environment.
 Hook it up to your fx loop and enjoy shimmering reverb with lush delay sounds or simply plug direct into the front of your amp and get stuck into the ethereal sounds on offer via the mono connection.
 The choice is yours!